WindhoverLabs/SLE-Provider-Simulator-/README.md

 Open a shell for the Provider Simulator and another shell for the YAMCS-SLE client.
 Launch the Proider Simulator first and then the YAMCS-SLE client.

-1. mvn exec:java

-This should launch the provider simulation from the Provider Simulator directory .
-Working on making the Povider Simulator a YAMCS plugin.

-2. To launch YAMCS using sitl_commander_workspace, you must first make the workspace following the instructions from airliner/README.md
+To launch YAMCS using sitl_commander_workspace, you must first make the workspace following the instructions from airliner/README.md

+1. Provider simulator shell

+ ./bin/yamcs-start /opt/yamcs .

+ 2. YAMCS-SLE client
-3. ./bin/yamcs-start /opt/yamcs .
+ ./bin/yamcs-start /opt/yamcs .

 This should launch YAMCS from the sitl_commander_workspace directory.

-4. When YAMCS is lauched, sle-client will be in READY state.
+When YAMCS is lauched, sle-client will be in READY state.
 To go to ACTIVE state navigate to "more actions" and select Start SLE.